 Another important aspect to consider is financial benefits.
 By signing up for and using a business credit card, you receive financial perks and benefits associated with that card.
 These perks include rewards programs and free cards for your employees, should you give them the financial power of a business credit card.

 Things to keep in mind about using credit cards

-The most important detail to keep in mind is that the market is full of offers, and you should take your time to compare them properly.
-Don't rush to apply for the first credit card you see.
-Pay special attention to small business credit cards and the perks they offer, and consider whether they would be beneficial for your business.
-Talk to the different issuers and make sure that you get the full picture with regards to what each card can do for you – this is especially true if you're planning to have multiple lines of credit open.
-Here are some additional pointers for using credit cards to finance your business.
+Talk to the different issuers and make sure that you get the full picture regarding what each card can do for you – this is especially true if you're planning to have multiple lines of credit open.
+Here are six additional pointers for using credit cards to finance your business.

 1. Negotiate for better terms.

-It's worth keeping in mind that credit card deals are open for negotiation for the most part, and you can often get better terms if you have good credit.
+Credit card deals are open for negotiation for the most part, and you can often get better terms if you have good credit.
 If you're taking out a personal credit card, pay attention to your credit score.
-This will be a critical factor in negotiating better terms for the card, and may even unlock special deals that are not normally available on the market for others.
+This will be a critical factor in negotiating better terms for the card, and may even unlock special deals that are not normally available.

 2. Make timely payments.

 The importance of paying on time cannot be overstressed when it comes to using credit cards for the needs of your business.
 Before charging any expenses on your card, you have to be absolutely sure that you'll be able to cover the balance without any issues.
 Otherwise, you are going to run into some significant debt problems with your company very fast, and they might be bad enough to bring down your entire operation.

 Make a budget to ensure that your business is operating within its means.
 Use the budgeting tools in your accounting software to help you keep track of your financial streams and to notify you when payments are due.
 Never lose sight of your financial big picture, because the entire future of your company is tied to your success here.